 Pick your most important task and spend the beginning of your day working on it.
-What accomplishment will have the biggest impact on your goals or get you promoted at work?
+What accomplishment will have the most significant impact on your goals or get you promoted at work?
 That’s what you should be focusing on at the beginning of every day.

-Instead of making a checklist of items that need to be completed, schedule everything in your calendar, then live and breathe by that calendar.
+Instead of making a checklist of items to complete, schedule everything in your calendar, then live and breathe by that calendar.
 Using a to-do list leads to uncompleted tasks, and those uncompleted tasks will stay on your mind until they’re finished.

 Intel’s Andy Grove suggested this, saying, “There is always more to be done, more that should be done, always more than can be done.”
 Decide what you value in life, then make time for it (i.e., put it on your calendar).

-How many times have you thought of a great idea, only for it to be forgotten later?
+How many times have you thought of a great idea, only to forget it later?
 Carry a notebook to jot down ideas as they come to you.

 Warren Buffet once said, “The difference between successful people and very successful people is that very successful people say ‘no’ to almost everything.”
 If it’s not an enthusiastic yes, it’s a no. Remember those 1,440 minutes in your day?
-Don’t give them away to things you aren’t passionate about.
+Don’t give them away to tasks you aren’t passionate about investing your time.